XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: Abstract

 \section{Abstract}

-Cross-cultural competence in large language models (LLMs) requires the ability to identify Culture-Specific Items (CSIs) and to adapt them appropriately across cultural contexts.
-Progress in evaluating this capability has been constrained by the scarcity of high-quality CSI-annotated corpora with parallel cross-cultural sentence pairs.
-To address this limitation, we introduce \texttt{XCR-Bench}, a Cross\textbf{(X)}-\textbf{C}ultural \textbf{R}easoning \textbf{Bench}mark consisting of $4.9$k parallel sentences and $1,098$ unique CSIs, spanning three distinct reasoning tasks with corresponding evaluation metrics.
-Our corpus integrates Newmark's CSI framework with Hall's Triad of Culture, enabling systematic analysis of cultural reasoning beyond surface-level artifacts and into semi-visible and invisible cultural elements such as social norms, beliefs, and values.
-Our findings show that state-of-the-art LLMs exhibit consistent weaknesses in identifying and adapting CSIs related to \textit{social etiquette} and \textit{cultural reference}.
-Additionally, we find evidence that LLMs encode regional and ethno-religious biases even within a single linguistic setting during cultural adaptation.
-We release our corpus and code to facilitate future research on cross-cultural NLP.\footnote{Code \& Corpus: \href{https://github.com/mohsinulkabir14/xcr_bench}{github.com/mohsinulkabir14/xcr\_bench}}
+Cross-cultural competence in large language models (LLMs) requires understanding and adapting Culture-Specific Items (CSIs) across varying cultural contexts.
+However, progress in evaluating this capability remains limited by the lack of high-quality CSI-annotated corpora with parallel cross-cultural sentence pairs.
+We introduce \textsc{XCR-Bench}, a Cross\textbf{(X)}-\textbf{C}ultural \textbf{R}easoning \textbf{Bench}mark containing \textbf{4.1k} parallel sentences and \textbf{1{,}098} CSIs across three reasoning tasks. \textsc{XCR-Bench} integrates Newmark's CSI framework with Hall's Triad of Culture, enabling evaluation across levels of cultural visibility- from observable practices to implicit social norms and values.
+Experiments on eight multilingual LLMs show that state-of-the-art models exhibit consistent weaknesses in identifying and adapting specific categories of CSIs, revealing a gap between surface-level recall and explicit cultural reasoning.
+Performance declines significantly on culturally sensitive categories and deeper cultural levels ($p<0.005$, 8/8 models), and adaptation quality varies systematically across target cultures and Bengali regional variants, indicating encoded regional and ethno-religious biases even within a single linguistic setting.
+We publicly release the corpus and code to support future research on cross-cultural NLP.\footnote{Code \& Corpus: \url{https://github.com/mohsinulkabir14/xcr_bench}}